-Robert E. Lanham, P.C. handles Colorado divorces, legal separations and related family law matters in Boulder County and the Denver metropolitan area.
-The firm prides itself on maintaining the highest levels of legal excellence and ethical, caring and tenacious representation of its clients.
-An experienced divorce and legal separation lawyer, Mr. Lanham has practiced exclusively in the field of family law for the past eighteen years.
-Unlike many law firms, he is fully involved in representing his clients and will not delegate your case to an inexperienced associate.
+Robert E. Lanham, P.C. represents clients in divorces, legal separations, and related family law matters in Boulder County, as well as the Denver metropolitan area.
+The firm prides itself on maintaining the highest standards of legal excellence and ethical, caring and tenacious representation of its clients.
+One of Boulder’s most experienced family law attorneys, Mr. Lanham has practiced exclusively in this field for the past twenty years.
+Unlike many law firms, he is fully involved in representing his clients and will not delegate your case to an associate or legal assistant.

 Top Legal Representation For Your Divorce or Legal Separation

-Mr. Lanham’s practice has been limited to family law for the past 18 years, based on the belief that clients are best represented by an attorney whose full professional focus and legal expertise is in family law.
-Coming from a business and finance background, he has the skills, background and experience for even the largest and most complicated divorce cases.
-As a 50 year resident of Boulder, he is familiar with the various issues you may face in a divorce in the Boulder-Denver area.
+Mr. Lanham’s practice has been limited to Colorado family law for the past 20 years, based on the belief that clients are best represented by an attorney whose full professional focus and legal expertise is in family law.
+Coming from a business and finance background before starting his law practice, he has the skills and experience for even the largest and most complicated divorce cases.

-The goal at Robert E. Lanham, P.C. is to help you resolve your case in a fair and amicable fashion outside of court if possible.
-If settlement is not possible, Mr. Lanham has extensive trial court and appellate court experience as a divorce and family law lawyer and will provide you with ethical, strong and steadfast legal representation both in and out of the courtroom.
-If you are looking for the best legal representation for your divorce or legal separation, you owe it to yourself to contact Robert E. Lanham, P.C.
+The goal at Robert E. Lanham, P.C. is to help you resolve your case in a fair and amicable fashion outside of court, a goal that is achieved in approximately 90% of the firm’s cases.
+If settlement is not possible, Mr. Lanham has extensive trial court and appellate court experience and will provide you with steadfast representation both in and out of the courtroom.
+If you are looking for the best attorney for your divorce or legal separation, you owe it to yourself to contact Robert E. Lanham, P.C.

 A divorce is not only an end, it is also a beginning of a new life for you.
-Your goal, especially if you have minor children, should be to minimize the emotional and financial impact on you and your family, strive for a fair outcome and maintain your integrity and dignity.
+Your goal, especially if you have minor children, should be to minimize the emotional and financial impact on you and your family, strive for a fair outcome, and maintain your integrity and dignity.
 To do so, it is imperative that your divorce lawyer is experienced and knowledgeable, ethical, compassionate and tough when necessary.
-At Robert E. Lanham, P.C., our mission is to give you the highest quality legal representation in helping you to attain these goals.
+Robert E. Lanham, P.C.’s mission is to give you the highest quality legal representation in helping you to attain these goals.

-High income/large asset divorces or legal separations involve complex legal and financial issues so it is important that you are represented by an attorney who understands and is experienced in working with clients with large assets or complicated finances.
+High income/large asset divorces or legal separations involve complex legal and financial issues so it is important that you are represented by an attorney who has the skills and experience to work with clients who have large assets or complicated finances.

 Asset and Debt

-Marital property is divided equitably, not necessarily equally, and valuation of assets and implantation of a property and debt division can be complicated in some cases.
+Marital property is divided equitably, not necessarily equally, and valuation of assets and implantation of a property and debt division can be complex in some cases.

 Maintenance (Alimony) & Child Support

-Child support is determined by a formula that looks at the parent’s incomes, the parenting schedule, and other factors while maintenance or alimony is based on a discretionary formula that considers the parties’ incomes, the length of the marriage and other factors.
+Child support is determined by a formula that looks at the parent’s incomes, the parenting schedule, and other factors.
+Maintenance or alimony is based on a discretionary formula that considers the parties’ incomes, the length of the marriage, and other factors.

-If there are minor children, there must be provisions for child custody (allocation of parental responsibility or APR) that cover both parenting time and the sharing of decision making responsibility for the children.
+If there are minor children, there must be provisions for child custody (allocation of parental responsibility or APR) that include both parenting time and the sharing of decision making responsibility for the children.